 Exception #2: Roth IRA funds may be invested in any coin issued under the laws of any state.
 After December 31, 1997, a Roth IRA may purchase certain gold, silver, platinum or palladium bullion.
 Such bullion must be in the physical possession of the Roth IRA trustee or custodian.
 Such bullion must be of a fineness that a contract market requires for metals which may be delivered in satisfaction of a regulated futures contract.
 5.3 Federal Estate and Gift Taxes.
 IRC sections 2039(c) and 2517 provide limited exceptions so that certain Roth IRA transactions will not be subject to federal estate or gift taxes.
 For example, no federal gift tax has to be paid when you name a beneficiary or when the funds are paid to the beneficiary after your death.
 In general, Roth IRA funds are includable in the computation of federal estate taxes.
-Publication 590 should be read for an explanation of the rules.
+Publication 590-B should be read for an explanation of the rules.

 The Tax Cuts and Jobs Act of 2017 has greatly expanded the federal estate tax exemption.
 For 2018-2025 the law provides an estate tax exemption for an individual of \$10,000,000.
 This is twice the \$5,000,000 limit (as COLA adjusted) which will apply in 2026.
-This amount is adjusted annually pursure to a COLA adjustment.
-The exclusion amount for 2019 is 11.40 million.
-The adjusted amount for 2020 is \$11,580,000.
-In general, a married couple is able to exclude 22.80 million from federal estate tax for 2019 and 23.16 million for 2020.
+This amount is adjusted annually pursuant to a COLA adjustment.
+The exclusion amount for 2022 is 12.06 million.
+The exclusion amount for 2023 is 12.92 million.
+In general, a married couple is able to exclude 24.12 million from federal estate tax for 2022 and 25.84 million for 2023.